 I can see there is more commitment and labor to do shelving.
 Although, I really enjoy the hands on every day.
 I can monitor up close if there is any issues or if a kit isn't eating enough.

-Made with my newest Ephoria Angora yarn and Alchemy Silken Straw.
+My Pawchini was made with my Euphoria Angora Yarn and Alchemy Silken Straw.

 Blue Moutain Fiber Mill is in the process of making me another batch of Ephoria.
 The Shaw family's mill is the only place I trust with my Giant Angora Wool!
 They have always transformed my wool into perfect wonderful yarns.

-My Ephoria Giant yarn is a perfect blend!
+My Euphoria Giant yarn is a perfect blend!
 50% Griant Angora 30% Merino 20% Silk